-1 Ocus Que Focus Questions 2 - 5 Focus Identification Questions 2 -Read Talented Children and Adults Chapter 4.
-Link on Blackboard and 3. -ODE's Ohio Rule for Identifying and Serving Children who are Gifted, Creativity Choose one identification section for FQ2 and -Choose two of ODE's guides for Identification of students who are gifted in Visual one for FQ3 Arts, Drama/Theatre, Music, and/or Dance.
-You will find a link to this ODE page (20 pts each) on Dr. Groman's Gifted Document Page.
-FQ: Find your district's identification protocol for Creativity and the two Post to Visual/Performing Arts areas you chose to read about.
-In a one-page document Padlet AND OR presentation of up to five slide, summarize this process, comment and reflect to the on its clarity and usefulness, its ability to capture diverse and nontraditional Dropboxes students, and other aspects meaningful to you.
-Post to the Padlet under 1 "Identification" column to the Focus Question dropbox you choose.
-See Links to Creativity Assessments docs on -Chapter 12, UC Blackboard -Search one or two of the Creativity Assessments outlined by Piirto for more information 210011000110 and examples.
+Focus Identification Questions 2 and -Read Talented Children and Adults Chapter 4.
+Link on Blackboard 3. -ODE's Ohio Rule for Identifying and Serving Children who are Gifted, Creativity Choose one for identification section FQ2 and one for -Choose two of ODE's guides for Identification of students who are gifted in Visual FQ3 (20 pts Arts, Drama/Theatre, Music, and/or Dance.
+You will find a link to this ODE each) page on Dr. Groman's Gifted Document Page.
+FQ: Find your district's identification protocol for Creativity and the two Post to Padlet Visual/Performing Arts areas you chose to read about.
+In a one-page document AND to the OR presentation of up to five slide, summarize this process, comment and Dropboxes reflect on its clarity and usefulness, its ability to capture diverse and nontraditional students, and other aspects meaningful to you.
+Post to the Padlet See Links to under "Identification" column to the Focus Question dropbox you choose. docs on Creativity Assessments Blackboard -Chapter 12, UC -Search one or two of the Creativity Assessments outlined by Piirto for more information and examples.
 FQ: In a one-page document OR presentation of up to five slides, state what you believe to be true for the assessment of giftedness in creativity, focusing on it either as a way to identify giftedness or to show growth in creativity.
 Post to the Padlet under Creativity Assessments column and to the Focus Question dropbox you choose.
-Encouraging Creativity, Working creatively in an institution -Chapters 3 and 4, UC -Chapter 6, CF21CS FQ: Choose a focus question for one of the chapters, create an image or plan how you might use one of the ideas in your classroom.
+Encouraging Creativity, Working creatively in an institution -Chapters 3 and 4, UC -Chapter 6, CF21CS

+FQ: Choose a focus question for one of the chapters, create an image or plan how you might use one of the ideas in your classroom.
 Post to the Padlet under "Encouraging Creativity" column and to the Focus Question dropbox you choose.

-Choose one The Creative Process/5 Core Attitudes Focus -Ch.
-3, UC Question in -Ch.
-2, C21CS any format Post to the Focus Question 4 or 5 Padlet column and to the Focus Question dropbox you for FQ4 and choose. one for FQ5 (20 pts each) Inspiration Ch.
-3. CF21CS Practical -Ch.
-3, CF21CS Post to the Feaus Question 4 or 5 Pedlet column and to the Feaus Question drophov you Post to the Focus Question 4 or 5 Padlet column and to the Focus Question dropbox you Applications welcome! choose.
-The 6 Other I's/General Practices Post to both -Ch.
-4, 5, CF21CS Padlet and Post to the Focus Question 4 or 5 Padlet column and to the Focus Question dropbox you DB choose.
+FQ4 - read the The Creative Process/5 Core Attitudes

+chosen chapters -Ch.
+3, UC

+and sketch out a -Ch.
+2, C21CS

+Practical

+Application Inspiration

+idea.
+Add it to -Ch.
+3, CF21CS

+the Creative

+Collaborative The 6 Other I's/General Practices

+document. -Ch.
+4, 5, CF21CS

-Focus Question 6
+Focus Question 5